anhhaibkhn/Data-Science-selfstudy-notes-Blog/_posts/2022-04-21-Marketing-Analytics-Predicting-Customer-Churn-in-Python.md

 <div class="cell border-box-sizing text_cell rendered"><div class="inner_cell">
 <div class="text_cell_render border-box-sizing rendered_html">
-<h2 id="4-Model-Tuning">4 Model Tuning<a class="anchor-link" href="#4-Model-Tuning"> </a></h2><p>Learn how to improve the performance of your models using hyperparameter tuning and gain a better understanding of the drivers of customer churn that you can take back to the business.</p>
+<h2 id="Model-Tuning">Model Tuning<a class="anchor-link" href="#Model-Tuning"> </a></h2><p>Learn how to improve the performance of your models using hyperparameter tuning and gain a better understanding of the drivers of customer churn that you can take back to the business.</p>
 <ul>
 <li>4.1 Tuning your model:<ul>
 <li>Tuning the number of features</li>